parasitepool/para/README.md

 just run
 ```

+## Contributing

+"If I had more time, I would have written you a shorter letter." - Mark Twain

 ## Hermit Environment

 A full development/build environment is bundled using hermit and can be activated as follows: